Digital Peter: Dataset, Competition and Handwriting Recognition Methods: Conclusion

 \section{Conclusion}

-In this paper, we present the handwritten dataset of Peter the Great manuscripts.
-It could be used for researches in handwriting text recognition and text line segmentation.
-It consists of the text lines written by Peter's hand.
-Almost all the words are outdated and are not used in the modern Russian language.
-An open machine learning competition Digital Peter was based on the considered dataset.
-Developed models showed impressive quality on text recognition task.
-As further work, we plan to collect more archival manuscripts not necessarily written by the hand of Peter the Great.
-Finally, we are going to develop software that will translate digitized archival documents.
+In this paper, we presented the handwritten dataset of Peter the Great's manuscripts.
+This is expected to be useful for research in HTR.
+The dataset consists of the text lines written by Peter's hand.
+Almost all the words are outdated and are no longer used in the modern Russian.
+An open machine learning competition "Digital Peter" was based on the above mentioned dataset.
+Newly developed models showed impressive quality on the text recognition task.
+Also, using new values of hyperparameters for GRU layers and optimizer and using Beam Search with large n-gram language model for decoding outputs of CRNN we got better values of CER for the presented dataset than our attempts with Clova AI deep text recognition benchmark.